-We believe that staff should not be in any danger at work and will not tolerate violent or threatening behaviour towards our staff.
+We believe that staff should not be in any danger at work and will not tolerate any violent or threatening behaviour towards our staff.

-All staff will report any incidents of aggression or violence (or near misses) directed to themselves to their line manager/Headteacher/equivalent immediately.
-This applies to violence from pupils, visitors, or other staff.
+All staff will report any incidents of aggression or violence (or near misses) directed to themselves, to the Headteacher immediately.
+This applies to violence from students, visitors, and/or other staff.